khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solutions/T-SQL/C. Challenge Payment Question.md

 <br>

 2. Create a table `monthly_plans` from `trackers` table:
-- In this second table, our goal is to specify and aggregate the timestamp when the customers initiate their monthly subscriptions and when their subscription renewals take place.
-This will establish the foundation for us to precisely calculate the customer's payments at a later stage.
+- In this second table, our goal is to specify the timestamp when the customers initiate their monthly subscriptions and when their subscription renewals take place.
+This will establish the foundation for us to precisely calculate the customer's payments later.

 	- Establish the core by including the `customer_id`, `plan_id`, and `first_date`.